 Crowd-Pleasing Roasted Vegetables - a basic recipe with lots of room for adaptations!
 This vegan and vegetarian side dish is perfect for serving guests!

-If you love roasted veggies, also try my Perfect Roasted Carrots or my Roasted Asparagus with Parmesan and Lemon.
+If you love roasted veggies, also try these favorites.

 I hope you enjoy this healthy side dish that I, myself, do so love!